 Rheumatoid arthritis is categorized as a type of undifferentiated connective tissue disease.
-This is a broad term that describes the disease having signs and symptoms of one or more connective tissue diseases, but it doesn’t have specific traits of any one disease.
-This makes diagnosis and treatments tricky and risky.
+This means the disease has signs and symptoms of one or more connective tissue diseases, which his makes diagnosis and treatments tricky and risky.

 Because it’s an autoimmune disorder like scleroderma, EDS, and lupus (SLE), your immune cells attack your healthy connective tissues in rheumatoid arthritis.

-While there’s no cure for RA, there are treatments that can manage your symptoms to stop or slow its progression.
+While there’s no cure, there are treatments that can manage your symptoms to stop or slow its progression.

 One type of antibody called ACPA (anti-citrullinated protein antibodies) has been found to be a highly predictive indicator to having rheumatoid arthritis.